 Our recommendation is to provide through wind turbine zoning that the ambient (existing normal) noise level at the property line could not be increased by any more than 10 dB through addition of the turbine.
 If you face opposition, of course permitting no increase is a viable option.

 Height is certainly an appropriate concern, and related to height is appearance and community design.
 While almost all residential zoning districts specify a height restriction, wind turbine zoning will need to be realistic about the products and technology available.
-Current wind turbines need to be at least 20 feet above the trees to be effective.

 A minimum clearance from the ground to the lowest turbine also must be established.
 At least 12 feet is recommended.
 Other setbacks, such as from roads, rivers, streams, wetlands, conservation areas, or scenic or historic sites may need to be established.